Drug MOA animation for dummies

-Here is a typical demonstration of a 2D MOA animation.
+Here is a typical demonstration of a 2D drug MOA animation.

-This is a very popular choice for an MOA video, and commonly used on science channels and in biology classes.
+This is a very popular choice for a pharmacology animation and commonly used on science channels and in biology classes.
 It stunningly depicts the drug’s mechanism of action through 3D representation of molecular elements.
 The viewer doesn’t even have to imagine what the process is like since the animation already lays it out.

-Here is a perfect example of a 3D MOA animation.
+Here is a perfect example of a 3D pharmacology animation.